 As well as being one of the city’s most attractive gardens, the views of Porto, the Douro River and Vila Nova de Gaia from the various terraces of Jardins do Palácio Cristal are well worth a visit.

 Most of these sights are included as part of my 1-2 Day Flexible Self-Guided Porto Walking Tour.

 Alternatively, you can go on one of these Porto tours.
-Click for more information and availability:
+Click on an image for more information and availability: